-She currently lives in South East London where she is a Constructed Textiles Tutor at Goldsmiths and sales assistant to Phoebe English.
+She currently lives and works in London where she is a Constructed Textiles Tutor at Goldsmiths and the Sales and Digital manager at Phoebe English.

 CV